DTRHnet/DtRH-Utility/README.md

 ### 5. DtRH-tmux

-The DtRH-tmux is a simplified tmux wrapper built with simplicity in mind, without the need for libtmux, featuring:
+DtRH-tmux is a simplified tmux wrapper built with ease of use in mind.
+It does not require libtmux and its implementation is not as strict in comparison, however, the caveate less overall control.
+Features include

 - **Ease of Use**: Straightforward interface for tmux commands.
 - **Session and Window Management**: Simplified methods to create and control tmux sessions and windows.